Find a painter – ideas to consider

 In the internet age, each entry is compiled by the business, and there is a whole raft of options to make ads stand out even more than the basics.
 The entries are easy to search.
 The bottom line though, is that, just like the paper version, many listed businesses are still not vetted for integrity.
 There are checks and balances gradually coming online, however, that may eventually give potential customers some peace of mind.

 The beauty of the internet is that anyone can air their opinion.
 And by and large, if you look at Amazon as an example, people give truthful reviews about products and services, and they review in sufficient numbers to give you confidence in your choices.

 The online Yellow Pages family has the facility to accept reviews, and in theory, the more it is used, the better the quality of reviews to help the public make an informed choice of trades people.

-Rather than glossy catalogues, company websites can provide literally unlimited info about a company – and for £220, UK businesses can create a priority ad with a link to their website to help customers gain further insight into a potential business choice.
-Of course, the website may or may not be useful or truthful, but at least it is another reflection of the business, a big improvement on a simple ad in a directory.
+Rather than glossy catalogues, company websites can provide literally unlimited info about a company.
+The marketing aim is to drive traffic to your website.
+One option is a £220 priority ad on Yell.com with a link back to your website, to help customers gain further insight into a business.
+Of course, a business website may or may not be useful or truthful, but for the public, it is a big improvement on a simple ad in a directory.